CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation-clarification.md

     is set.

 Notably, there is no requirement to verify the presence of the `keyUsage` extension itself.

+Additionally, the certificate profile in {{!RFC5280}} does not require the inclusion of the `keyUsage` extension in a certificate if the certified public key is not used for verifying the signatures of other certificates or CRLs.
+Section 4.2.1.3 of {{!RFC5280}} says:

+> Conforming CAs MUST include this extension in certificates that contain public keys that are used to validate digital signatures on other public key certificates or CRLs.

-The lack of such a check can manifest in a security issue.
+The allowance for the issuance of certificates without the `keyUsage` extension and the lack of a check for the inclusion of the `keyUsage` extension during CRL verification can manifest in a security issue.
 A concrete example is described below.

 1. The Certification Authority issues an end-entity CRL issuer certificate to subject `X` that certifies key `A` for signing CRLs by